NCLAT declines to stay Bhushan Steel sale to Tata Steel, issues notices

 An NCLAT bench headed by Chairman Justice S J Mukhopadhaya also issued notices to Tata Steel, the resolution professional and Committee of Creditors (CoC) of Bhushan Steel on a petition filed by its promotor Neeraj Singal challenging the sale.

-The appellate tribunal declined to pass any interim stay over the process and said that the acquisition process will be subject to the final outcome of the appeal.

-"Let us decide the law but not stall the process," the bench said.
+"Let us decide the law but not stall the process," the bench said, adding that the resolution process would be subject to the final outcome of the case.

 The bench directed the matter to be listed on May 30 and asked the parties to file their replies in a week.